rix1/rix1-builds/apps/rix1.dev-lume/about.md

 These experiences were never strategic career moves for me.
 They were lessons in navigating uncertainty and the importance of having fun while placing bets on who to surround yourself with.

-Away from the <kbd>keyboard</kbd>, I love cooking.
+Away from the <kbd>keyboard</kbd>, I find cooking extremely interesting.
 Ideally for larger crowds - as I come from a big family.
 I have fun when I can be curious, have attention to detail, do _just enough™_ planning and focus on <mark>playful execution</mark>.

 I'm definitively a dog person, as I've had two Belgian shepherds since 2007.
 Dogs are pretty great.
 They not only provide unconditional love, but are also a daily reminder that patience, commitment and consistency go a long way.